abesco/gamedevtycoon-mods-infostatsmod/InfoStatsMod/ReadMe.md

     - Description:  Provides detailed information and statistics to games released, provides charts and analysis to game sales and financial themes.
     - Copyright:    © 2013 Francesco Abbattista
     - Notes:        Originally inspired and partially based on techniques from the expansion modules: Expansion Pack and CheatMod.
     - Credits:      Big thanks and respect goes out to DzjengisKhan, LineLiar and kristof1104.
 ExpansionPack for GDT by DzjengisKhan, LineLiar.
-CheatMod      for GDT by kristof1104
+CheatMod      for GDT by kristof1104.
+Thanks for test and assistance goes out to: Haxor
 - Version Information
     - Latest:       0.3.1
     - Launch:       December 09th, 2013